 When you don't know what the seedlings are, you won't be able to transplant them in their correct place in the garden.
 Different plants have different requirements, and plants that are planted in the right location will thrive better and produce the best harvests.

 The most important thing you have to do when planting the seeds is to label the pots.
-You will need to buy lots of labels if you have many varieties of plants, and labels cost money to buy.
-Not only that, it is too much of a hassle to drive 15km to the local nursery to buy the labels while you are having such a great time in the garden.
+You will need to buy lots of labels if you have many varieties of plants, and labels cost money.
+Not only that, but it can be a hassle to drive 15km to the local nursery to buy the labels.

 With the piece of flat plastic, cut it into strips of 1½ cm to 2 cm wide.
 After that, take one of the strips and trim it to 12–15 cm long or just leave it as it is, if you prefer a long plant tag for bigger pots.
 Cut away the corners at one end of the strip so that you get a pointed end for inserting into the soil.

 There you go, you have made your first plant tag.
 Now, do the same with the rest of the plastic strips and you will have a handful of plant tags to label those seedlings.

 Step 5: Label the Tags With Permanent Marker

 Your homemade plant tags are now ready for use in the garden.
 Use a permanent marker pen to write on the tags.

 Read More From Dengarden